-Located near the Hanok Village of Eunpyeong District (see full post here), Jingwansa temple (진관사 (서울)) is one of Seoul’s four most famous temples.
+Located near the Hanok Village of Eunpyeong, Jingwansa temple (진관사 (서울)) is one of Seoul’s four most famous temples.

-In the heart of Bukhansan Park (see full post here) and at the crossroads of two valleys, this temple enjoys a beautiful surrounding environment.
+In the heart of Bukhansan Park and at the crossroads of two valleys, this temple enjoys a beautiful surrounding environment.

-Jingwansa also offers Temple Stay program, allowing you to stay overnight and participate in the temple’s daily activity.
-To find out more about Temple Stay program, check out the official website here.
+Jingwansa also offers a Temple Stay program, allowing you to stay overnight and participate in the temple’s daily activities.
+To find out more about the Temple Stay program, check out the official website here.